 The Malthouse has a striking external design and its own commanding presence and character.
-The accommodation internally does not disappoint and is very spacious with 244 square meters (2,631 sq ft) with many pleasing details and features and well-appointed bathrooms and kitchen.
+The accommodation internally does not disappoint, with many pleasing details and features and well-appointed bathrooms and kitchen.

 The front door leads to a galleried reception hall which has a cloakroom with basin and WC.
 A short flight of steps leads into the main living area which is a large open plan kitchen/sitting /dining room.
 The room has a triple aspect with windows flooding it with light and French doors to the garden and similar arched doors to a Juliet balcony.